 Paper presented at the symposium "Jewelry in the 21st Century: Digital meets Handmade" at Fashion Institute of Technology, in collaboration with Politecnico di Milano, New York City.

-"Every Shore is a Treasury".
+Jan 8 2018 'Every Shore is a Treasury'.
 Artist Talk and workshop at Westerdals: Oslo School of Art Communication and Technology, Oslo, Norway.

-Nov 22th 2017.
-Presented as part of the Unconference Programme, Srishti Insitute of Art, Design and Technology, Bengaluru, India.
+Nov 22 2017 Unconference Programme, Srishti Insitute of Art, Design and Technology, Bengaluru, India.
 Cumulus Conference "Letters to the Future".

 OCEAN PLASTIC AS JEWELLERY MATERIAL